lumeland/theme-ebook/src/index.md

 The Bay Area's greatest detective had deposited one half of a pair of magic earrings into the boxy and fashionable bag of a visitor from another world, the unflappable Lois.
-The earrings were, by long association, linked---even between branches of reality.
+The earrings were, by long association, linkedeven between branches of reality.

 Could Annabel Scheme reconnect them?